-\begin{proof}[Proof of Lemma \ref{lem: renormalisation inequality for strip densities}] We stress again that proof is an adaptation of the proof of \cite[Lemma 15]{DCT}, where the main differences are those discussed in the proof of Proposition \ref{prop: RSW}.
-It is included for completeness.
-Without loss of generality, we prove the second inequality (renormalisation of the $q_n$'s).
+We now prove Lemma \ref{lem: renormalisation inequality for strip densities}.
+We stress again that the proof is an adaptation of the proof of \cite[Lemma 15]{DCT}, where the main differences are those discussed in the proof of Proposition \ref{prop: RSW}. \begin{proof}[Proof of Lemma \ref{lem: renormalisation inequality for strip densities}] Without loss of generality, we prove the second inequality (renormalisation of the $q_n$'s).
 Moreover, without loss of generality we may assume that \eqref{eq: pushdual} occurs.